 Nevena is a member of SIEF’s working group on The Ritual Year.
 As a member of the local committee and scientific committee, she was fully involved in the organization of SIEF2015 in Zagreb.
 As a board member Nevena works on encouraging students and young scholars in taking an active part in professional organizations and implementing their fresh ideas and new perspectives in various activities of the SIEF.
 She views SIEF as one of the highly relevant platforms for the discussion about the place of our disciplines in the European Higher Education Area, and likes a lot to contribute to it.
 She is also dedicated to the cooperation with ethnologists, cultural anthropologists and folklorists who work outside of academia, which she sees as a fruitful ground for increasing the visibility of the disciplines and the Society.

-Tine Damsholt is associate professor at the University of Copenhagen, SAXO Institute, section of European Ethnology, and acting head of the department from august 2011 -2012.
+Tine Damsholt is professor at the University of Copenhagen, SAXO Institute, section of European Ethnology, and acting head of the department from 2011.
 She has been evaluating and assessing applications for the Norwegian Research Council and is currently evaluating and assessing applications for Riksbankens Jubilæumsfond, Sweden.
 She has been teaching, supervising and evaluating on all university levels from first year students to Ph.d.-students.
 She is part of the editorial board of Ethnologia Scandinavica (since 2001) and Ethnologia Europaea (since 2006).

 I am involved in several French national professional associations, including the Association Française des Anthropologues, the Société d’Ethnologie Française, and the Association Française d’Ethnologie et d’Anthropologie.
 I am also the secretary of the FER-Eurethno network, a French speaking network working under the aegis of the Council of Europe.
-I joined the SIEF at the 2004 meeting in Marseilles and have been active since then in the ‘Ritual Year Working Group’ (as a member of board) and in the ‘Cultural Property Working Group’ (as a member)."
+I joined the SIEF at the 2004 meeting in Marseilles and have been active since then in the ‘Ritual Year Working Group’, in the ‘Cultural Property Working Group’, and on the executive board since 2013.

 Trained in folklore at Indiana University and the University of Pennsylvania, Arzu Öztürkmen (1965) is currently a Professor in the Department of History at Bogazici University in Istanbul.
 She is the author of Türkiye’de Folklor ve Milliyetçilik (1998, Folklore and Nationalism in Turkey) and has published articles on the cultural history of Turkey and the Ottoman Empire.
 Her areas of research include Performance Studies (National Celebrations, Dance History, Verbal Art as Performance, Television Drama), Oral History and History of Emotions (Memory of Ethnic Conflict) with a regional focus on the Black Sea and the Eastern Mediterranean.
 Since 1994, she serves as Turkey’s National Liason Officer of the ICTM (International Council of Traditional Music).
 She also served two terms at the founding Council of the IOHA (International Oral History Association) between 1996-2000. Öztürkmen has been a member of the AFS (American Folklore Society) since 1988.